 Like harpsichords, spinets are not touch-sensitive in the sense of a piano.
 However, even if the differences are minuscule, not any given note will sound exactly the same due to different resonances of body and strings.

 Until now, many keyboards and samplers represented spinets by triggering off the exact same digital sample, leaving said sterile sounding impression.
-In order to improve upon previous recreations and to pay tribute to the liveliness and depth of this historical instrument, we captured 8 variations of each note.
+To pay tribute to the liveliness and depth of this historical instrument, we captured 8 variations of each note.

-The key release sounds are also of major importance: What was originally side noise is now often overlooked and even simply left out in simulations, resulting in a very abstract overall picture.
+The key release sounds are also of major importance: What was originally side noise is now often overlooked and even simply left out in simulations, resulting in an abstract overall picture.
 Therefore, we recorded 4 release samples of each note.
-In addition to the samples, the library contains an essay in German from Prof. Andreas Beurmann, explaining both the historical and musical background of the instrument.

 Presets are included for Native Instruments™ Kontakt® (full version required) software sampler.

 The sample library consists of more than 700 single recordings.